 Race 1 flash report: Kiss wins Goodyear FIA ETRC opener

-Norbert Kiss has won the opening round of the 2026 Goodyear FIA European Truck Racing Championship, beating Lukas Hahn and Steffi Halm to first place at Misano World Circuit.
+Norbert Kiss has won the opening round of the 2026 Goodyear FIA European Truck Racing Championship, beating Lukas Hahn to first place at Misano World Circuit.

-The reigning European champion made the perfect start from pole position to lead throughout the 12-lap contest, as Hahn added the Chrome category victory to his overall runner-up spot ahead of Sascha Lenz.
+The reigning European champion made the perfect start from pole position to lead throughout the 12-lap contest, as Hahn added the Chrome category victory to his overall runner-up spot ahead of Sascha Lenz after Halm was demoted to 14th when time penalties were applied for penalty marker infringements.

 “It was a good start and I was already ahead in the first combination,” MAN-powered Révész Racing driver Kiss said.
 “I had a good pace and also they started to fight behind me, so they slowed each other down a bit, and the gap was soon pretty big.
 I’m very happy, it was a good start of the season.
 It was hot out there and you have to be a bit careful how you drive.
 Everything was okay, I think the heat was worse for me than for my tyres.”